6 class hours.

 - basic supplies (scissors, yarn needle, markers, etc.)

 Holding A and B together and leaving short tails of each, make a slip knot; place on needle.
 Insert fingers between strands for long-tail cast-on with A over index and B over thumb; cast on 20 sts, excluding slip knot.
-Cut B. Pulling out slip knot at end of first row, with A, knit 4 rows.
-Set aside.
+Cut B. With A and pulling out slip knot at end of first row, knit 3 rows.
+Work in stockinette stitch for 18 rows.
+Knit 4 rows, cut A. With B, bind off.
+Block swatch.